 Quote attributed to MMY many years ago.
-The quote is on the web page below.
-It appears to be a Russian language site with the quote below in English.
+The quote was on the web page below (it is now removed/dead).
+It appeared to be a Russian language site with the quote below in English.
 Since MMY speaks, traditionally, to most audiences in English it may be assumed that these words are NOT a translation of some other language.

 While making a reference to the Mantras, in this manner, I feel like touching a very vital aspect of Sadhana [sic], which things are blurred in the present atmosphere of too much talk of Vedanta.